 The Call for Papers for the ECGI Corporations and COVID-19 conference is now available.
 The conference, which features a dual submission option with RCFS and RFS, will have an online workshop on June 17, 2021, and a conference at the University of Oxford on June 2, 2022.
 The RCFS sponsoring editor is Andrew Ellul and the RFS sponsoring editors are Itay Goldstein and Holger Mueller.
 The submission deadline is April 9, 2021.
 For more details, please see the ECGI website.

-The Editor’s Choice article for 30(10) is “Mortgages and Monetary Policy” by Carlos Garriga, Finn E. Kydland, and Roman Šustek.
-You can read the article free online.
+The Editor’s Choice article for 33(12) is “The Deregulation of the Private Equity Markets and the Decline in IPOs” by Michael Ewens and Joan Farre-Mensa.
+You can read the paper free online.

 The program for the NBER Big Data and Securities Markets Virtual Conference is now available.
 The conference, which featured a dual submission option with RFS, will take place online December 3-4, 2020.
 The RFS sponsoring editor is Itay Goldstein.

 The position of Part-Time Data Collection Assistant has been filled.
 Thank you to everyone who submitted a resume.

 Itay Goldstein was interviewed for an ABC News story titled “Why the prospect of a divided government sent stocks soaring.”